primal-development/planning/README.md

     - core/back
     - legs
     - shoulders/arms
 - add a group for bulk assigning planned activities
 - view an athletes activities
 - view an athletes stats
+- *make a presence list of athletes*